hazelcast/hazelcast/docs/design/sql/20-sql-partition-pruning.md

 - `__key`

 _Clarification:_
-For IMap, partitioning columns may be attributes of IMap key.
+For IMap, partitioning columns may be attributes of IMap key, attributes of IMap value cannot be used.
 If IMap uses `AttributePartitioningStrategy`, partitioning columns are functionally dependent on entire `__key`.
 However, for the sake of simplicity in the SQL optimizer we currently do not track functional dependencies and assume that both `__key` and `AttributePartitioningStrategy` define a partitioning key.